 Extension of I-20

-Under certain circumstances, US immigration law allows more time to be granted by UT for a degree program.
-Any legitimate academic or medical reason causing delay is acceptable.
-For example: changing majors, research data being lost or proving to be inadequate, or changes in degree requirements set by UT all qualify for F-1 extension.
-However, having been on academic probation, suspension, or not making normal progress toward a degree will not qualify as reasons for an F-1 extension.
+Under certain circumstances, US immigration law allows CGE to extend the program end date on the student’s I-20 form.
+Legitimate academic reasons for an extendion include: changing majors, research data being lost or proving to be inadequate, or changes in degree requirements set by UT all qualify for F-1 extension.
+An I-20 may also be extended for medical reasons.
+However, academic suspension, or not making normal progress toward a degree cannot qualify as reasons for an F-1 extension.

 When to Request an Extension

-DHS regulations state explicitly that students must obtain an extension before their I-20 expires.
+DHS regulations state that students must obtain an extension before their I-20 expires.
 Failure to comply with this deadline is a federal immigration violation, and will have negative consequences.
-Students may submit documents to CIE as early as they can determine the need for an extension.
+Students may submit documents to CGE as early as they can determine the need for an extension.

 Program End Date

-A student’s expected completion date is listed on the I-20 on page 1 (“expiration date” in item #5).
-This date corresponds to a Program Completion Date in SEVIS, and represents to the US government the latest date the student is currently authorized to remain legally in their current program as a full time student.
-Some students will graduate before this date and will not require an extension (the program completion date will occur prior to the date listed on the I-20).
-Other students may need to graduate after their expected completion date, and will need to apply for an extension ahead of time.
+A student’s expected completion date is listed on the I-20 on page 1 in the “program of study” section.
+This date corresponds to a program end date in SEVIS, and is the latest date the student is currently authorized to remain legally in their current program as a full time student.
+Some students will graduate before this date and will not require an extension.
+Other students may need to graduate after their expected completion date, and will need to apply for an extension.

 Qualifying for a Second Extension